microsoft/debug-adapter-protocol/specification.md

   id?: number;

   /**
-   * If true breakpoint could be set (but not necessarily at the desired
+   * If true, the breakpoint could be set (but not necessarily at the desired
    * location).
    */
   verified: boolean;